Mindwerks/wildmidi/README.md

 CHANGELOG

 0.4.0
+* Greatly reduced the heap usage (was a regression introduced in 0.2.3)
 * API change: The library now returns audio data in host-endian format, not little-endian.
 * API change: WildMidi_GetVersion() added to the api, along with new